 Applicants seeking undergraduate admission must have the application process completed by the dates indicated in the following:

 - Autumn Quarter—March 1

 In addition to Loma Linda University admission requirements, the applicant must:

-- Be a licensed vocational nurse in the state of California.
+- Be a licensed vocational nurse.

 - Have a current cardiopulmonary resuscitation (CPR) certificate approved by the American Heart Association.